The retail survival guide: moving from channel-led to customer-centric

 Survival requires a shift from channel-centricity to customer-centricity

-Until recently, channel-centric thinking permeated organisational design.
+Until recently, channel-centric thinking permeated organizational design.

 Retailers formed separate teams to oversee for ecommerce, wholesale, and retail channels.
 Within those teams, individuals were responsible for business functions like marketing, product, sales, and customer support.
 However, this channel-first strategy resulted in siloed customer data and, ultimately, poor customer experiences.